Shuffling cards by spatial motion: Dimension consistency

-Before we employ our coupling scheme in the general two-dimensional setting, it is instructive to use the same strategy in the simpler one-dimensional setting.
-The following discrete model has been chosen to highlight how the coupling works.
-No attempt has been made to consider other variations and generalizations.
-See the end of this section for a few such examples.

-Fix positive integers $m,N$.
+Before we employ our coupling scheme in the general setting, it is instructive to use the same strategy in a simpler model.
+Fix arbitrary positive integers $m,N$.
 Consider $m$ labeled particles (representing cards) on a line.
 The position of each card can be one of the $N$ positive integers $[N]:=\{ 1,2,\ldots, N \}$.
-Throughout this paper, RCLL will refer to functions from $[0,\infty)\rightarrow \rr$ that are right continuous on $[0, \infty)$ and admit left limit at every point in $(0,\infty)$.

 At time zero, the position of each particle is fixed, say, $X_i(0)$, $i \in [m]$.
 Time is discrete: $t=0,1,2,3,\ldots$.
 At each time $t$, pick a uniform random site, i.e., a random integer $k$ from the set $[N]$.
 Toss a fair coin to decide left or right.
-For each card that is currently at site $k$ (there may not be any), toss an independent coin with probability $p$ of turning up head. \begin{itemize} \item If we decided left, move all cards whose coins turn head to the left by one, if possible.
-That is, if $X_i(t)=k$ and the coin for $i$ turned head, then $X_i(t+1)=(k-1)$, unless $X_i(t)=1$, in which case $X_i(t+1)=1$. \item If we decided right, move all cards whose coins turn head to the right by one, if possible.
-That is, if $X_i(t)=k$ and the coin for $i$ turned head, then $X_i(t+1)=X_i(t)+1$, unless $X_i(t)=N$, in which case $X_i(t+1)=N$. \item For all other cards $X_j(t+1)=X_j(t)$. \end{itemize} That is, imagine cards in boxes on a line, where $X_i(t)$ is the box of the $i$th card at time $t$, and cards pile on top of existing cards when they jump.
+For each card that is currently at site $k$ (there may not be any), toss an independent coin with probability $p$ of turning up heads. \begin{itemize} \item If we decided left, move all cards whose coins turn heads to the left by one, if possible.
+That is, if $X_i(t)=k$ and the coin for $i$ turned heads, then $X_i(t+1)=(k-1)$, unless $X_i(t)=1$, in which case $X_i(t+1)=1$. \item If we decided right, move all cards whose coins turn heads to the right by one, if possible.
+That is, if $X_i(t)=k$ and the coin for $i$ turned heads, then $X_i(t+1)=X_i(t)+1$, unless $X_i(t)=N$, in which case $X_i(t+1)=N$. \item For all other cards $X_j(t+1)=X_j(t)$. \end{itemize} That is, imagine cards in boxes on a line, where $X_i(t)$ is the box of the $i$th card at time $t$, and cards pile on top of existing cards when they jump.
 But these details are not important mathematically.
 Repeat the above procedure by sampling a random site and the coin tosses at every time independent of the past.
-This gives us a stochastic process $X(t):=\left( X_1(t), X_2(t), \ldots, X_m(t) \right)$, $t=1,2,\ldots$, which is the $m$ point motion on the line.

-At the end of time $T$, if we gather cards from left to right (and break ties at random), we get a shuffling of $m$ cards.
-We will estimate the mixing time of this shuffle using a novel coupling ``method of shadow indices''.
+This gives us a stochastic process $X(t):=\left( X_1(t), X_2(t), \ldots, X_m(t) \right)$, $t=0,1,2,\ldots$, which is the $m$ point motion on the line.
+At the end of time $T$, if we gather cards from left to right (breaking ties in any order), we get a shuffling of $m$ cards.
+We will estimate the mixing time of this shuffle using coupling.